Bluegrass Extended Care again providing drive-up COVID-19 testing - ABC 36 News

 To date, Dr. Richard and his team have diagnosed more than 30 cases from the previous testing events.
 He and his team are working diligently to protect the individuals and families of the Bluegrass.

-By utilizing the drive-up process, the risk of patient-to-patient transmission can be mitigated as opposed to the traditional waiting room experience.
+By using the drive-up process, the risk of patient-to-patient transmission can be mitigated as opposed to the traditional waiting room experience.

-Information is available to pre-screen and complete paperwork prior to the drive up.
-The pre-screen paperwork is available here.